populationgenomics/gnomad-browser/browser/help/topics/hgdp-1kg-annotations.md

   * **prob_nfe:** Random forest probability that the sample is of Non-Finnish European ancestry.
   * **prob_oth:** Random forest probability that the sample is of Other ancestry.
   * **prob_sas:** Random forest probability that the sample is of South Asian ancestry.
-* **gnomad_sample_qc_residuals:** Struct containing the residuals after regressing out the first eight PCs computed during the gnomAD ancestry assignment from each sample QC metric calculated using hl.sample_qc().
+* **gnomad_sample_qc_residuals:** Struct containing the residuals after regressing out the first eight PCs computed during the OurDNA ancestry assignment from each sample QC metric calculated using hl.sample_qc().
   * **n_snp_residual:** Residuals after regressing out the first eight ancestry PCs from the number of SNP alternate alleles.
   * **r_ti_tv_residual:** Residuals after regressing out the first eight ancestry PCs from the Transition/Transversion ratio.
   * **r_insertion_deletion_residual:** Residuals after regressing out the first eight ancestry PCs from the Insertion/Deletion allele ratio.